Home

 Method:-

-Cut the peppers into thirds lengthways, removing the core and seeds so that we got relatively flat pieces.
-Place them skin side down on the BBQ grill until the skin for about 20 minutes until the skin is black and blistered.
-Remove the peppers and throw them into the plastic bag, seal the bag and put to one side to cool.
+Cut the peppers into thirds length-ways, removing the core and seeds so that you've got relatively flat pieces.
+Place them skin side down on the BBQ grill for about 20 minutes until the skin is black and blistered.
+Turn them over cook for a further 5 minutes to allow them to fully soften.

 It’s great doing this on a social occasion because your guests will really wonder what in heavens name you’re doing!
-The steam generated inside the bag will soften the peppers and make then easy to peel.
+The steam generated inside the bag will soften the peppers and make them easy to peel.

 When cool to the touch, take the peppers out of the bag and peel off the charred skin, cut them into strips.